NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 It is best to avoid images with very low illumination angles as those can result in artifacts in the produced SfS terrain.

+The primary reason why registration may fail later is illumination varying too drastically from image to next images in the list, and not being able to find matching interest points.
+Hence, there must be sufficient images so illumination conditions change slowly as one goes down the list.

 Consider using here CSM models instead of ISIS models, as mentioned in :numref:`sfs_isis_vs_csm`.